 The Travelers Championship

-So onwards we go the tour heads about ninety minutes South West to Cromwell, Connecticut for the traditional post US Open slot the Travelers Championship.
+So onwards we go as the tour heads cross country from the West Coast to the North East and to Connecticut for the traditional post US Open slot the Travelers Championship.

 The tournament has been a fixture on the tour since the early 1950s and it has been played at its current home TPC River Highlands since 1991.